conduitio-labs/conduit-connector-redshift/README.md

 ## Source

-Conduit's Redshift source connector allows you to move data from a Redshift table with the specified `dsn` and `table` configuration parameters.
-Upon starting, the source connector takes a snapshot of a given table in the database, then switches into change data capture (CDC) mode.
+Conduit's Redshift source connector allows you to move data from Redshift tables with the specified `dsn` and `tables` configuration parameters.
+Upon starting, the source connector takes a snapshot of given tables in the database, then switches into change data capture (CDC) mode.
 In CDC mode, the connector will only detect new rows.

 ### Snapshots